Proverbs Chapter 6

 His laws shall lead us into paths of righteousness.
 When we are asleep, even our subconscious mind is stayed upon Him.

 This parallels the 3 circumstances of life (in Deut.
 6:6-9 and 11:18), for which wisdom provides direction, protection, and meditation.
-The biblical instruction for parents prevents the entrance of evil by supplying good and true thoughts, even when sleeping.
+The biblical instruction prevents the entrance of evil by supplying good and true thoughts, even when sleeping.

 Proverbs 6:23 “For the commandment [is] a lamp; and the law [is] light; and reproofs of instruction [are] the way of life:”